uddhavdave/huffman/README.md

-# Huffman Encoding
+# Huffman Encoding Implementation

-Huffman Encoding is the base of all lossless compression algorithms used in formats like WEBP and PNG.
-This variable length encoding method uses the disparity of frequencies of letters in data to assign unique codes to each letter where the most common letter is assigned a shorter encoding which saves space and vice versa.
-Modern implementations have added on top of this method and added patterns to the encoding to achieve even greater compression.
+Huffman Encoding serves as the foundation for various lossless compression algorithms utilized in formats such as WEBP and PNG.
+This variable-length encoding method leverages the frequency distribution of letters in data to assign unique codes, with more common letters receiving shorter encodings, thereby optimizing space utilization.
+Modern implementations have further evolved this method by introducing additional patterns to achieve enhanced compression ratios.

+## Overview

-This repository contains a basic implementation of Huffman Encoding compression where couple of assumptions are made to create a complete proof of concept solution.
+This repository contains a basic implementation of Huffman Encoding compression, providing a proof of concept solution based on a set of assumptions.

 ## Assumptions

-- This code adds an EOF character '■' to indicate the decoder to stop reading once this character is encountered.
+1. The code introduces an End-of-File (EOF) character '■' to signal the decoder to cease reading when this character is encountered.

-- The encoded data is prepended with the Huffman Table and then serialized in CBOR.
-Decoder then reverses the Huffman Table and decodes the data.
-Arguably, we can also serialize the Huffman tree and traverse it directly for a cleaner approach but it seems to be a norm to use tables for this.
+2. The encoded data is prefixed with the Huffman Table and subsequently serialized in Concise Binary Object Representation (CBOR).
+The decoder then reverses the Huffman Table and decodes the data.
+While an alternative approach involves serializing the Huffman tree and traversing it directly, the current implementation follows the convention of using tables for this purpose.

 ## TODO

-- [ ] Add multilevel table creation for complex data
+- [ ] Implement multilevel table creation for handling complex data structures.
-- [ ] Improve the algorithm by recognizing patterns and encoding them
+- [ ] Enhance the algorithm by incorporating pattern recognition and optimizing the encoding process.

+Feel free to contribute, provide feedback, or explore ways to further refine and extend this Huffman Encoding implementation.
+Your involvement is valuable in advancing the capabilities of this compression technique.